 Sustained attention is required to focus for long periods of time.

-Then there is divided attention, which is a higher-level skill where you have to perform two or more tasks at the same time.
-If the task is to write a story, a learner must be able to think about their characters and plot, as well as spelling and punctuation rules that apply.
+Then, there is divided attention, a higher-level skill where you have to perform two or more tasks simultaneously.
+If the task is to write a story, a student must be able to think about their characters and plot, as well as spelling and punctuation rules that apply.

 Attention is linked to memory